A 3D printer that prints metal. Metal is sintered into shape under the influence of a laser.

 12205 Berlin

-MRO 2.0 - Maintenance, Repair & Overhaul
+Review: MRO 2.0 - Maintenance, Repair & Overhaul – phase 1

-The use of future technologies such as digital solutions or additive manufacturing processes can lead to product and process innovations that enable the operating intervals to be extended.
-Within the Werner-von-Siemens Centre, components, plants and machines are no longer to be repaired in the classical way, but are to be equipped with better properties through new technologies during the repair: Upgrade instead of repair.
+The use of future technologies such as digital solutions or additive manufacturing processes can lead to product and process innovations that enable longer operating intervals.
+Within the framework of the Werner von Siemens Centre, components, systems and machines will no longer be repaired in the classic way, but will be equipped with better properties through new technologies during the repair process: Upgrade instead of Repair.
+Maintenance, Repair and Overhaul refers to the classic maintenance and repair business with which components, systems and machines are overhauled.
+Typically, this is done through static repair process chains in which the same value-adding steps are carried out continuously.
+After repair or maintenance, the plant and machinery continues to operate with identical characteristics.

-BAM's contributions
+BAM's contributions in phase 2

 Determination of wall thickness of turbine blades